What to eat and do at Amoy Street? That’s an easy question to answer if you follow our guide of the CBD hotspot for lunch, dinner and drinks.

 Birds of a Feather

 Considering how trendy and foodie-friendly Amoy Street constantly is, we’re not too surprised by this piece of news.
 You might’ve spotted this new modern Sichuan restaurant that’s opened right next to cocktail bar, Employees Only, and it’s one that’s looking to spread its wings in the f&b scene.
 Inspired by the legend of the four sunbirds from China’s Chengdu province – the capital of Sichuan – Birds of a Feather lets this concept take flight with dishes like charcoal-roasted romaine lettuce with fried tofu cheese ball; tofu burger with mapo meat sauce; and an Oriental bolognese of angel hair pasta that’s adapted from the traditional Zha Jiang Mian recipe.
 Yet another scene-shaker on Amoy Street?
 Doesn’t ruffle our feathers one bit.

-There’s no shortage of great new cocktail bars in Singapore, but this is one bar we’re particularly psyched for.
+There’s no shortage of great cocktail bars in Singapore, but this is one bar we particularly love.
 Cocktail connoisseurs and lovers of all that is New York might already be savvy with the veritable institution that is Employees Only on Hudson Street.
 But guess what?
-It seems like the world’s fourth best bar is finally making strides outside of The Big Apple, and it’s picked our Garden City for its debut foray.
+It seems like one of the world’s best bars is finally making strides outside of The Big Apple, and it’s picked our Garden City for its debut foray.
 Employees Only’s principal bartender Steve Schneider, co-founder Igor Hadzismajlovic and executive chef Julia Jaksic have moved to Singapore to helm Employees Only, bringing along years of bartending experience and hopefully that same chaotic energy that defined the original.
 In addition to excellent cocktails, you can expect some top notch bites like the Bone Marrow Poppers.